Header Banner

-How To: Shoot a Moving 360 Degree Time-Lapse Around a Tall Building
+How to Shoot a Moving 360 Degree Time-Lapse Around a Tall Building

 Time-lapse videos are a recent phenomenon to the mainstream audience—in movies, on television shows, and even in commercial ads.
 These sped-up and blurred images are a microcosm of many of our lives in which we're constantly in a hurry to get somewhere.
 We like everything fast: our work, our coffee, and our news.